Nevenall/sufficient-reason/System/Making a Mage.md

   Backgrounds can be mundane or mystickal and represent extra assets and benefits the character may enjoy.

-  Many of them are advantages that are external to the character and can't be developed after the game starts.
-Backgrounds can also be negatively affected narratively.
+  Many of them are external to the character.

-  Some Backgrounds can be shared by the cabal meaning each mage can contributes any number of Character Dice to it and they are pooled together to determine the size of the trait.
-Shared backgrounds with more then 8 Character Dice invested use the \[\[Traits beyond d12\]\] rule.
+  Some Backgrounds can be shared by a cabal meaning each mage contributes some number of Character Dice that are pooled together to determine the size of the trait.
+Shared backgrounds with more then 8 Character Dice invested use the [Traits beyond d12](#traits-beyond-d12) rule.

   Background    | Description
   -------------:|:-----------
-    **Allies, Contacts, Backup, Gang, Cult, Servants, Spies, Retainers**| These might be magickal constructs who do your dishes and laundry, a cult of fanatic but mortal worshippers who do your bidding without question, a coven of other Mages you have a friendly relationship with, or it might simply be a mortal friend who work for the DMV.
+    **Allies, Contacts, Backup, Gang, Cult, Servants, Spies, Retainers**| These might be magickal constructs who do your dishes and laundry, a cult of fanatic but mortal worshippers who do your bidding without question, a coven of other Mages you have a friendly relationship with, or it might simply be a mortal friend who works for the DMV.
-    **Arcane** | Gives a Mage a mystic aura that makes them hard to find, detect, and even remember.
+    **Arcane** | Gives a Mage an aura that makes them hard to find, detect, and even remember.
 Arcane can be used for stealth actions but also for just about any attempt to avoid detection including by electronic devices.
 It also means that the Mage will fade away from recording devices and the memories of beings.
 The larger the trait the faster and more completely it will happen.
-    **Chantry**| A permanent base of operations for a group of Mages.
+    **Chantry** | A permanent base of operations for a cabal of Mages.
 Usually positioned on or near a Node.
 Which is a separate Trait.
     **Demesne** | Personal inner-dream realm.
     **Dreaming** | You can tap into a well of mundane knowledge.
 Once per session you can turn your Dreaming die into any mundane skill or specialty that you wish and use it as such for the rest of the session.
     **Fame, Influence, Rank** | You have recognition or power in the mundane world.
     **Familiar, Companion** | Familiars are quite useful.
-You have to feed them Quintessence regularly, but they can eat your paradox and also help you with mundane and sometimes mystickal tasks.
+You have to feed them Quintessence regularly, but they can eat your paradox and also help you with mundane and mystickal tasks.
     **Library** | You have a collection of materials, commonly books, that can help you advance your mystick traits or research other magickal topics.
     **Mentor** | You have a relationship with a more experienced Mage who provides you some guidance and training.
     **Node** | A Node is a place where Quintessence collects.
 Nodes have a Resonance which affects the flavor of their energies and especially the physical form of Tass produced from that Node.
 A Node can hold at most 1 Quintessence per d6 invested.
 The Node's Quintessence will regenerate in full each week.
-Generally a Node's Quintessence will simply wait to be absorbed, but on rare occasions some amount of it will discharge into a physical form called Tass that can be stored or carried by a Mage, while the unbound Quintessence of the Node regenerates.
+Generally a Node's Quintessence will simply wait to be absorbed, but on occasion some amount of it will discharge into a physical form called Tass that can be stored or carried by a Mage, while the unbound Quintessence of the Node regenerates.
 Mage's skilled in Prime and Matter or Prime and Life can perform workings to coax Quintessence from a Node into Tass and so create a stock pile of magickal energies.
-    **Patron** | Someone in a position of power who has an interest in helping you.
+    **Patron** | Someone (or thing) in a position of power who has an interest in helping you.
     **Resources** | You have mundane wealth.
     **Sanctum** | A permanent place, sometimes in a chantry, that is aligned to your Focus instead of the Consensus.
-A Sanctum makes magick based on your Focus consequential and is essential for extended workings.
+A Sanctum makes magick based on your Focus consequential and very useful for extended workings.
     **Status** | Favored position among other Mages.
-    **Wonders** | Magical items
+    **Wonders** | Magical items.

 ## Character Dice

-  You'll get Xd6 to spend on your Mage's traits where 2d6 = 1d8, 2d8 = 1d10, 2d10 = 1d12.

-  The cost for a die increases exponentially.
+  You'll get Xd6 to spend on your Mage's traits.
+The cost for each die increases exponentially.

-  Number of dice generally in multiples of 8?
-24, 32, 40?
-Something like that.

   Cost (d6) |  Die
   ----------| ----
     1/2     | d4
     1       | d6
     2       | d8
     4       | d10
     8       | d12

 ### Traits beyond d12